HENOZIWD/react-boilerplate/README.md

 # React-boilerplate
-React boilerplate which includes React, TypeScript, webpack, tailwindcss, ESLint settings.
+A React boilerplate that includes React, TypeScript, webpack, tailwindcss, and ESLint configurations.